WORKING THE AUCTION PROCESS SO IT FAVORS YOU

 What I did was wait until about 10 minutes before the deadline and set up both my computer and iPad logged in to the auction.
 With maybe 10 seconds left to bid, I would enter my price.
 This would not allow the other bidder enough time to counter unless he had a higher Auto Bid in place.
 If so, the second computer would give me a second chance to quickly bid again just before the deadline.

 An Auto Bid is where you tell the auction house or site the maximum amount you are willing to go.
 Then you place a bid to just beat the existing in-place price.
-If the competition has an Auto Bid in place, your entry will be surpassed instantly by his account with the auction house computer.
+If the competition has an Auto Bid in place, your entry will be surpassed instantly by his account via the auction house computer.
 In the same manner, your bid will be protected by upping your Auto Bid in a similar scenario.

 How Does The Auction Process Fit Into The Budgeting Mandate?

 If you are handy at fixing stuff, even computers and other electronic gadgets can be fetched at rock bottom prices.
-Out son, who operates a computer repair business in New York, buys used Apple Macs at auctions for around $90. and spends a little over $100. for repair parts.
+Our son, who operates a computer repair business in New York, buys used Apple Macs at auctions for around $90. and spends a little over $100. for repair parts.
 Their value after renovations are in the neighborhood of $550. on up.

 My current search is for a small tractor/mower that can cut grass and do other chores.
 If it also has a power take off I can add-on equipment like scoops and scrapers for moving dirt.
 An auction might just fit the bill to get what I need at a really good price.
 They are very expensive new, but if I can look past cosmetics, gems can be found in the rough.